Do you live in Norway and receive pension from another Nordic country?

-You must declare the whole pension from the other Nordic country in your Norwegian tax return.
-This also applies if you have paid tax on your pension in the country from which it is paid.
+You are liable to tax in Norway for pension from another Nordic country.
+You must declare the whole pension as taxable income in your Norwegian tax return.
+This also applies if you have paid tax on your pension in the other country.

-In connection with your tax assessment in Norway, you can claim a deduction from your Norwegian tax (credit) for the tax you have paid on your pension in the country from which it is paid.
-The deduction is limited to the Norwegian tax on your income from abroad.
-You must complete the form 'Deduction for tax paid abroad by a person (credit)' (RF-1147) and submit it to the tax office along with your tax return.
+In connection with your tax assessment in Norway, you can claim a deduction from your Norwegian tax for the tax you have paid on your pension in the other country (credit).
+The deduction is limited to the Norwegian tax on the pension.
+You must complete the form RF-1147E 'Deduction for tax paid abroad by a person (credit)'.

-Remember to keep the documentation that you have paid tax on your pension abroad, so you can submit it to the tax office.
+Remember to keep the documentation showing that you have paid tax on your pension abroad, so you can submit it to the tax office on request.

 National Insurance contributions